marko-janic/Masters-Thesis-Marko-Janic/README.md

 reconstructing a single averaged particles from the estimation of the previous methods.

 ## Development
+### Description of pipeline
+Input of size batch_size x 3 x 224 x 224 -> vit model preprocessor -> vit model -> output of size batch_size x 197 x 768
+-> Resize to batch_size x 768 x 14 x 14 -> model -> output of size batch_size x num_predictions x 112 x 112 ->
+calculate predictions by taking maximum of each heatmap and checking if it's above the threshold we set.

+The output is 197 due to the embedded patches + class token.
+We don't use the class token.

 ### Adding own Dataset
 Use Dataset class from torch.
 Make sure all images are 224 x 224.
 Make sure all images are between 0 and 1.